forestgrape/coronavirus/immune_system.md

 * To control coronaviruses infections T cells are key [citation coming].

 > ###### Local T cell
-> *Tissue resident T cells* or just *local T cells* are T cells which survey the tissues cells integrity.
-They don't travel with the blood they stay locally in the tissue.
+> *Tissue resident T cells* in literature and here called *local T cells* are T cells which survey the tissues cells integrity.
+They don't travel with the blood.They remain locally in tissues they may move there however.

 Local T cells are located often at entry points of viruses.
 E.g. the mouth is a common entry point for viruses, so in the mouth are many local T cells [to check and cite].